“Homemade rock ‘n’ roll with a dose of rattlesnake venom and gospel-drenched howling.” - All Things Considered

 Growing up in a mill town, I heard The Ronettes when I was six and immediately loved them.
 Years later I heard The MC5, and was on my way.

 I joined a band, playing bass.
-When our guitarist moved to New Orleans I knew I had to learn to play guitar well enough to carry a group.
+When our guitarist moved to New Orleans I knew I had to learn guitar well enough to carry a group.
 I locked myself in my room for three months, playing from the moment I woke up till the moment I fell back to bed.
 It was the right move; it led to a good luck streak I didn’t know I needed.
 Chance and serendipity seemed to be on my side.

 I was listening to a lot of country blues and began to feel like I was being pulled into another world.
 It was fantastic.
 I had a shabby apartment overlooking a street corner in Cambridge, and it felt like heaven.
 The shabbiness felt perfect, and the view from the window on a stormy winter’s day filled me with joy.